adriaan29A/moby/README.md

 Game Mode

 The object of the game is to find a path between two different terms through their shared synonyms.
 More commonplace synonyms (high frequency) cost the most, less popular ones cost less, with a range spanning 7 orders of magnitude.
-Finding any path can be challenging so a "cheat" option is provided because it would be too difficult to play otherwise.
-Cheats play something akin to a "par" score in golf  When in game mode you can cheat by clicking the ">>" button (fwd/next) button which navigates 1 step to the next best synonym along a *minimum cost path path towards the target*.
+Finding any path can be challenging so  "cheat" option is provided because it would be too difficult to play otherwise.
+Cheats play something akin to a "par" score in golf.
+When in game mode you can get an an "assist" by clicking the ">>" button (fwd/next) button which navigates 1 step to the next best synonym along a *minimum cost path path towards the target*.
 Repeatedly clicking ">>" will always take you to the target along the (or a) lowest cost path.
 Dijkstra's algorithm in action!
-Your running (cost, #cheats and  #jumps (navigations)) is tracked and comprise your compound game score.
+Your running scores (cost, #assists and  #jumps) are tracked and comprise your compound game score.
 This is not to overemphasize the metrics, the idea here is to provide a semi-structured way of browsing through the work with a little playful competitiveness thrown in.

 To play -